Bayou Vista Garden Club

 October, 2014 -- Blooms Galore

-for Bayou Vista Garden Club
+Blooms Galore" for Bayou Vista Garden Club

 Gary Bullock, Licensed Florist, Manager and Designer at Town And Country Florist presented a demonstration on the principles and elements of flower design by creating a mass floral design during the October meeting of the Bayou Vista Garden Club.
 The arrangement included a base of magnolia leaves accented with stripped magnolia branches with acorns, Bells of Ireland, variegated and green privet, solidago, and yellow, bronze, and crimson mums.
 The arrangement was donated as a door prize by Town and Country Florist.
 Bullock is currently the Vice President of the Louisiana State Florist Association.